sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 - **valueFrom:** To refer to the secretKeyRef.

-**Now we created the frontend/backend and database deployments, But How the frontend/backend will communicate with the database?**
+**Now that we have created the application and database deployments, But How the application will communicate with the database?**

 - We need to create a service for the database to communicate with the frontend/backend.